1935 United Kingdom general election: Background

-National Labour leader Ramsay MacDonald had led the National Government since its victory in 1931, but the Conservatives were by far the largest party within the coalition, with 470 of its 554 seats.
-MacDonald's health was increasingly poor throughout his time as Prime Minister, and in June 1935 he handed his office to Conservative leader Stanley Baldwin.
+National Labour leader Ramsay MacDonald had led the National Government since its establishment in August 1931, but the Conservative Party was by far the largest within the coalition, with 470 of its 554 seats.
+MacDonald's health was increasingly poor throughout his time as prime minister, and in June 1935 he handed his office to Conservative leader Stanley Baldwin.

-After the near-wipeout of 1931 saw Labour leader Arthur Henderson lose his seat, George Lansbury became the party's new leader.
-However, as a radical Christian pacifist he strongly opposed rearmament, putting him at odds with his party's membership, his own MPs, and many of the party's affiliated trade unions, all of whom had begun to view investing in the UK's military capabilities as a necessary response to the rising threat of European fascism.
+The near-wipeout of October 1931 had seen the new Labour Party leader Arthur Henderson lose his seat; and a year later, George Lansbury became the party's leader.
+However, as a radical Christian pacifist, Lansbury strongly opposed rearmament; this put him at odds with his party's membership, his own MPs, and many of the party's affiliated trade unions, all of whom had begun to view investing in the UK's military capabilities as a necessary response to the rising threat of European fascism.

 This disagreement came to a head at Labour's annual conference in October 1935, where a motion was tabled for the party to endorse sanctions against Italy for its invasion of Abyssinia.
-Lansbury opposed the motion, but when it passed he decided that his position was untenable and he resigned on 8 October.
+Lansbury opposed the motion, but when it passed he decided that his position was untenable, and he resigned on 8 October.
 Baldwin, recognising that the government's main opposition was in disarray and seeking a mandate for his new administration, called an election on 19 October, and Parliament was subsequently dissolved on 25 October.
 Without time to choose a new leader before the general election, Lansbury's deputy, Clement Attlee, was appointed interim leader.